 - Peanut Butter – Jiff creamy for me, or crunchy if you want more texture

-- White Chocolate bar – Ghirardelli or Lindt
+- White Chocolate bar or chips – Ghirardelli or Lindt

 With butter in the name it’s kind of funny that it doesn’t even have butter in the recipe.
 You can add bittersweet chocolate to the mix if you’re a dark chocolate fan.
 You can also use crunchy peanut butter, but I live in a house of smooth peanut butter lovers.
 These need to be kept in the refrigerator or they ‘ll get melty.